 Skagit Valley Tulip Festival – Mount Vernon, WA

-This month-long festival starts April 1st and ends April 30th.
-It is a gorgeous sight to behold with millions of tulips are in bloom at the same time.
-More iris, tulip, and daffodil bulbs are produced than any other county in the United States.
-For more information about this festival go here.
+This month-long festival starts on April 1st and ends on April 30th.
+It is a gorgeous sight to behold, with millions of tulips in bloom at the same time.
+More iris, tulip, and daffodil bulbs are produced than in any other county in the United States.
+For more information about this festival, go here.

 This picture was taken by me at last year’s festival.

 Castroville Artichoke Food and Wine Festival – Castroville, CA

 I love everything about artichokes.
 I love the way they taste, look, and even how they grow.
 The people of Castroville, CA love them too.
 So much so they have a food and wine festival dedicated to them.

 Events like farm tours, fruit and vegetable sculpture contests, and chef demos are just a few things you will find at the festival.

 If you have yet to see the cherry tree blossoms in Washington, DC, you’re seriously missing out on a beautiful sight.
 I was there for a business trip many moons ago, and the sight was purely magical.

 New Orleans Jazz Festival – New Orleans, LA

 How much fun would this be?
 Especially in New Orleans.
 If you’re ready to channel your sultry inner side.

 Eight weekends every spring, the Georgia Renaissance Festival brings 16th-century life to the present.
 One thousand actors dressed in period costumes are there for your entertainment.